Honors Capstone Project

 This study examines whether macroeconomic conditions affect applications to the Supplemental Security Income program.
 Specifically, we focus on the impact of unemployment rate on under age 18 applications.
 Using data from 2002 through 2012, we found that a higher unemployment rate is associated with an increased intention to apply for Supplemental Security Income benefits for both disabled adults and children.
 However, the effect is much higher for adults.
 These findings suggest that under age 18 applications of Supplemental Security Income is sensitive to the macroeconomic conditions.

 Xu, Ke, "The Effect of Macroeconomic Conditions on Applications to Supplemental Security Income" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 797.

 Creative Commons License